Information Sheet 6 - Committees

 For most of the nineteenth century, the use of a committee system in the Victorian Parliament was restricted to the creation of Select Committees, Royal Commissions and Boards of Inquiry.
 These bodies were appointed at the start of each session of Parliament to investigate or examine particular issues, both external or internal to parliamentary affairs, with subject matter ranging from the condition of Victoria’s penal establishments to Aborigines and land settlement.1 The establishment of the Public Accounts Committee in 1895 signalled the start of retaining certain committees past the life of each parliamentary session.
 In 1916, an ongoing Statute Law Revision Committee was formed, and a Subordinate Legislation Committee was established in the 1950s.
 House Standing Committees overseeing areas such as the parliamentary buildings and the library were, by this time, also in place.

 In 1982, the in-coming Government established five new Joint Investigatory Committees to replace the existing committees.
 Committee activities expanded substantially in 1992 when nine Joint Investigatory Committees were established to replace the previous five.
 The structure of the committee system was again altered following the 1999 Victorian State election with negotiations between the new Government and Opposition resulting in a reduction to seven Joint Investigatory Committees and one Select Committee, and the number increased to 11 after the 2003 election.
 Each was issued with new terms of reference.
 In the 56th Parliament the number of Committees rose to 12 Joint Investigatory Committees.
-In the 57th Parliament all 12 Joint Investigatory Committees have been reappointed, along with three pairs of Legislative Council Standing Committees.
+In the 57th Parliament all 12 Joint Investigatory Committees were reappointed, along with three pairs of Legislative Council Standing Committees.
+In the 58th Parliament, these 12 Joint Investigatory Committees were combined into nine.

 Why do we need Committees?